MP Estate Planning UK

 StepDescriptionKey Considerations

-2. Drafting the Trust DeedCreating a legal document outlining the trust’s termsBeneficiaries, assets, trustee powers
+2. Drafting the Trust DeedCreating the legal document that governs the trustBeneficiary class, trustee powers, trust period, specialist legal advice essential

 A formal conference room with a polished wooden table, leather chairs, and large windows overlooking a city skyline.
 At the head of the table, a mature man in a suit gestures as he explains the trust management process to a group of attentive professionals.
 Soft lighting from overhead fixtures casts a warm glow, creating an atmosphere of trust and collaboration.
 The scene conveys a sense of security, stability, and diligent oversight as the trust is being carefully established.